-Topcoats for non-paper labels may be either water based or solvent based.
+Topcoats for non-paper labels may be either water-based or solvent-based.
 Avoid topcoats containing chemicals that emit hazardous fumes when heated or exposed to pressure.
 Topcoats affect the print quality, feed reliability, and adhesion of toner to the face sheet.
-Topcoats must be able to withstand temperatures up to 225°C (437°F) [temperatures vary between printers; check the section for your specific printer] and pressures up to 25 psi for 100 milliseconds to prevent fuser damage.
+Topcoats must be able to withstand temperatures up to 225°C (437°F) and pressures up to 25 psi for 100 milliseconds to prevent fuser damage.